spine-tools/Spine-Toolbox/README.md

 3. Activate the environment using `.venv\Scripts\activate.bat` (Windows cmd.exe)
    or `source .venv/bin/activate` (bash, zsh).

-4. Install Spine Toolbox using pip.
-Note that the terminal prompt should indicate the activated environment.
+4. Make sure that the terminal prompt indicates the active environment, and install Spine Toolbox by running

         pip install -r requirements.txt